 By Steve Beauregard

-The plains of Oklahoma are sprinkled with a number of casinos (93 to be exact), ranging from tiny truck stop slot machine rooms, all the way to the largest casino in the United States.
+The cities and plains of Oklahoma are sprinkled with a number of casinos (102 to be exact), ranging from tiny truck stop slot machine rooms, all the way to the largest casino in the United States.

 Here is a list of the top ten largest casinos in Oklahoma, as of 2017.
 The Sooner State casino market is constantly growing and expanding, and thus, this list is likely to change from year to year.
 After all, the number one biggest casino on our list was nothing more than a bingo hall just a few years ago.

 All of these casinos are owned by Indian tribes.
 Since the 2004 vote, when Oklahoma voters passed legislation expanding Indian casino gaming, a new casino land rush has seen glitzy casinos spring up in nearly every corner of the state.

 The list below is in order of size – specifically square footage.